mozilla-extensions/xpi-manifest/docs/releasing-a-xpi.md

 ## Configuring email notifications

-These are configured per addon-type (privileged webextension vs system addon) and per phase (build or promote), in the xpi manifest repo's [`taskcluster/ci/config.yml`](../taskcluster/ci/config.yml), under `release-promotion.notifications`.
+These are configured per addon-type (privileged webextension vs system addon) and per phase (build or promote), in the `xpi-manifest` repository's [`taskcluster/ci/config.yml`](../taskcluster/ci/config.yml), under `release-promotion.notifications`.

 You may want to add a +comment (e.g. `email+system-addon-release-builds@m.c` for easier filtering.